 There are alternate risk management strategies that rely on land-use and building-use controls more than remediation or mitigation.
-For example, DoD can choose to not use a particular building if vapor intrusion risks to the occupants are too high.
-Similarly, they can choose not to develop property that is located over a contaminant plume, thus avoiding indoor air problems from vapor intrusion.
-Land use controls and institutional controls are common tools for limiting access and/or development at a site.
-Institutional controls may be applied at undeveloped sites or sites where land use may change in the future.
-Institutional controls may be necessary to assure that the vapor intrusion pathway is effectively addressed in the future.
-Institutional controls may include requirements to install engineering controls on buildings to mitigate potential pathways.
-Institutional controls might also be used to limit certain kinds of land use (such as residential use) that might be associated with unacceptable health risks.
+For example, DoD can choose to not use a particular building or direct use for activities that would reduce exposure time, or require the use of protective measure that would reduce actual human exposure, if vapor intrusion risks to the occupants are too high.
+Similarly, it can choose not to develop property that is located over a contaminant plume, thus avoiding indoor air problems from vapor intrusion.
+Land use controls are common tools for limiting access and/or development at a site.
+Land use controls may be applied at undeveloped sites or sites where land use may change in the future.
+Land use controls may be necessary to assure that the vapor intrusion pathway is effectively addressed in the future.
+Land use controls may include requirements to install engineering controls on buildings to mitigate potential pathways.
+Land use controls may also be used to limit certain kinds of land use (such as residential use) that might be associated with unacceptable health risks.
+For land that does not currently contain any enclosed structures and where new construction for occupancy could generate a potential unacceptable vapor intrusion risk, DoD Components should provide notice to new owners or operators providing information on the potential for unacceptable risk and outlining the owner/operator's options either for evaluating risk or undertaking mitigation measures in building construction.
+This is necessary to avoid model derived criteria becoming enforceable by being recorded in a decision document.
+The disadvantages of land use controls include potential issues concerning long-term reliability